crmclean/chromoProj/Results/notebook.md

 # Notebook

+## 2018-04-23

+I need to finish algorithm to check each compound for retention time matches within scoring system.
+Find current code in progress within: scr/2018-04-23/checkingPathways.R

+Also - get Lauren a table of how much each correction is changing features for each sample.
+Should have columns of

+1) post processing
+2) Blank correction
+3) adduct correction
+4) Final Count

 ## 2018-04-20

 Sent the density and venn diagram off to Lauren.
 Next I need to check the pathways she recommended to suggest possible metabolites to check for retention time.
 See email for more.